Barry Hepburn

-Barry Hepburn (born 7 March 2004) is a Scottish professional footballer who plays as a winger.
+Barry Hepburn (born 7 March 2004) is a Scottish professional footballer who plays as a winger and wide midfielder for Scottish League Two club Stirling Albion.
 He has represented Scotland at youth level internationally.

 Club career

 Early career

 As a youth player, Hepburn joined the youth academy of Scottish Premiership club Celtic.

 Bayern Munich

 On 2020, he moved to Germany and joined the youth academy of Bundesliga club Bayern Munich.
 He finished the 2022–23 Regionalliga season with four appearances.
 Hepburn left Bayern Munich after his contract expired following the 2023–24 season.

 Loan to Queen's Park

 On 23 June 2023, Hepburn signed a contract with Bayern Munich II until 2025 and was loaned to Scottish Championship club Queen's Park for the 2023–24 season.
 He made his debut for Queen's Park against East Fife on 15 July 2023 in the League Cup.

 Loan to DSV Leoben

 On 18 January 2024, after his loan was cut short he was instead loaned to Austrian 2.
 Liga club DSV Leoben for the rest of the season.